-- a. \$2,500 or below -- Purchase through purchase order or procurement card as per procurement card guidelines and procedures manual. - b. \$2,500.01 to \$9,999.99 -- Department shall request three (3) or more written quotes which can include but is not limited to copies of internet pricing from vendors (must utilize the Local Business Directory in notifying vendors of quote opportunities).
-With written documentation as to vendor name and price quoted, receive approval of Department Director or authorized designee by purchase order or procurement card. - c. \$10,000 to \$49,99.99 -- Department shall request, in writing, that the procurement services department solicit written quotes from vendors using county vendor files and the Local Business Directory files.
-Department shall request a requisition or utilize procurement card and receive prior approval from Department Director and Assistant County Administrator or their authorized designee. - d.
-All purchase orders \$50,000 and over shall be approved by the Department Director, their Assistant County Administrator authorized designee, and Board of County Commissioners at a regularly scheduled meeting under the Procurement Services Department agenda.
+- a. \$1 to \$2,500 or below Purchases can be made from any source - b. \$2,501 --\$49,999 - c.
+Department shall request three (3) or more written quotes which can include but is not limited to copies of internet pricing from vendors (must utilize the Local Business Directory in notifying vendors of quote opportunities).
+With written documentation as to vendor name and price quoted, receive approval of Department Director or authorized designee by purchase order or procurement card.
+Quotes coming in over these limits will have to be formally solicited through Procurement. - d.
+All purchase orders \$50,000 and over shall be approved by the Department Director, their Assistant County Administrator, or their authorized designee, and Board of County Commissioners at a regularly scheduled meeting under the Procurement Services Department agenda.